-This country-specific Q&A provides an overview to Patent Litigation laws and regulations that may occur in Australia.
+This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in Australia.

 What is the forum for the conduct of patent litigation?